 The Community Advisory Committee (CAC) will consist of residents and area stakeholders.
 Stakeholders are those individuals who may be impacted by the outcome of the initiatives that will be developed in the Target Area.
 Stakeholders are defined as residents, property owners, business owners or persons employed in the Target Area.

 a- COMMUNITY ADVISORY COMMITTEE COMPOSITION

-- 1-Public Housing and Community Development Department Community Advisory Committee - 2- Community Action and Human Services Community Advisory Committee
+- 1-Oversight of the West Little River Community Action Committee by Miami-dade Public Housing and Community Development - 2-Human Services Community Action Committee